sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Optional
 ```

-### Data Asset Register (Business Data Object)

-A database or other electronic record that documents and manages information about the TRE organisation's data assets, including their characteristics, ownership, usage, and other relevant details.
+**Data Asset Register:** A database or other electronic record that documents and manages information about the TRE organisation's data assets, including their characteristics, ownership, usage, and other relevant details.

 ```{list-table}
 :header-rows: 1